DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 let slice = &s[..];
 ```

 **Note**: String slice range indices must occur at valid UTF-8 character boundaries.
 If you attempt to create a string slice in the middle of a multibyte character, your program will exit with an error.
-For the purposes of introducing string slices, we are assuming ASCII only in this section; a more thorough discussion of UTF-8 handling is in the [“Storing UTF-8 Encoded Text with Strings”](https://doc.rust-lang.org/book/ch08-02-strings.html#storing-utf-8-encoded-text-with-strings) section of Chapter 8.
+For the purposes of introducing string slices, we are assuming ASCII only in this section; a more thorough discussion of UTF-8 handling is in the ["Storing UTF-8 Encoded Text with Strings"](https://doc.rust-lang.org/book/ch08-02-strings.html#storing-utf-8-encoded-text-with-strings) section of Chapter 8.

 #### Solution with slices

-With all this information in mind, let’s rewrite `first_word` to return a slice.
-The type that signifies “string slice” is written as `&str`:
+With all this information in mind, let's rewrite `first_word` to return a slice.
+The type that signifies "string slice" is written as `&str`:

 <span class="filename">Filename: src/main.rs</span>